HackerHappyHour/bootcc/README.md

 1. Edit the network config in `writable/etc/wpa_supplicant/wpa_supplicant.conf`
 1. Edit desired details in `cloud-config/user-data`
 1. `sudo ./write-boot-configs /media/$USER`
-1. Turn on pi, wait ~1 minute for boot
+1. Turn on pi, wait ~5 minutes for boot
 1. login using `ssh ubuntu@<static_ip_address (declared below in netplan example)>` with password `ubuntu`
 1. Follow prompts to change password immediately, will disconnect after password is updated
 1. log back in using `ssh ubuntu@<static_ip_address>` with the new password, and voila!